 Josep believed that the Puglian people, who were meant to pay taxes on their residences, moulded the clever dry wall structure into a shape “that was something, but not a house,” so that the buildings could quickly be dismantled if the King sent tax inspectors their way.

-According to Anna, it was the rulers of Alberobello, the Counts of Conversano, who ordered the people build trulli from dry stone and in a conical shape so that the Counts could avoid paying taxes on the buildings on their land to the King of Naples.
+According to our tour guide, Anna, however, it was the rulers of Alberobello, the Counts of Conversano, who ordered the people build trulli from dry stone and in a conical shape so that the Counts could avoid paying taxes on the buildings on their land to the King of Naples.

 However, once people moved in from other villages, and the population increased, and the agriculturally rich region became known, the King decided to send in a team of investigators.
 Locals believe that the Count found out about the King’s plans in the knick of time and had all the trulli knocked down.

 By the 17th century, somewhat invisible and unprotected by their feudal lords, the locals were no longer happy with their lot – and can you blame them? – so when King Ferdinando IV passed through in 1797, they asked him to assess their situation.

 In Rione Aia Picola, the ‘small barnyard district’, the first area we explore on our walk, Anna explains that the tightly packed, whitewashed trulli were once inhabited by farmers.
 There are still some 400 trulli and 1500 residents in this not-so-everyday local neighbourhood.

 Anna reveals that some trulli aren’t permanently inhabited.
 As the size of families grew, along with their affluence, people temporarily move into larger homes in the main part of town, maintaining their medieval trullo for when friends visit, for weekends away, to rent to tourists, or for a more permanent move come retirement.

 One old man we meet in this quaint neighbourhood, now well and truly retired, spends his days at his tidy little trullo, returning to his conventional home and family in the evenings.
 His small kitchenette is bare except for a kettle to make tea, a few provisions for snacks, and a cat and her newborn kittens in a cardboard box to keep him company.

 We wander through the heart of Alberobello, across the attractive square and behind the town’s splendid cathedral, to see the Trulli Sovrano or Sovereign Trulli, the most impressive structure in town, and the town’s only trullo with two storeys.
 Built in the 18th century for the local priest it’s now a museum that holds religious relics.